jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 }
 ```

-In Circle it might also be a command definition contained within another command definition.
+In Encircle it might also be a command definition contained within another command definition.

 ![](images/1.%20Commands%20Main%20Concepts.017.png)